Bradfield/algos/book/analysis/introduction.md

 Let's set aside aspects of a program that are specific to language or implementation and instead focus on the underlying _algorithm_.
-Doing this limits the number of factors we have to consider and enables us to make bold statements like "Tesla's algorithm is better than Edison's algorithm because because it uses computing resources more efficiently."
+Doing this limits the number of factors we have to consider and enables us to make bold statements like “Tesla's algorithm is better than Edison's algorithm because it uses computing resources more efficiently.”

 Typically, the two “computing resources” that we care about are *space* and *time*.
-We usually replace "space" with "memory" because humans are narcissistic and like comparing computers to their brains.

 Depending on the situation, we may be willing to sacrifice one resource if it means getting more of the other; for instance, we might be fine with a program running longer as long as it doesn't exceed a certain amount of space.
 Or maybe we're comfortable using more memory so the program can run faster.